-- 7.4.4.5.1.1 No credit is given if there are no sprinklers or if sprinklers, though present, are not sufficient to qualify for one of the other categories specified herein. - 7.4.4.5.1.2 Note that any space that is credited as being protected by automatic sprinklers and abuts a hazardous area judged deficient in accordance with 7.4.4.2 shall not be permitted to be considered as sprinkler protected unless the hazardous area also is sprinkler protected. - 7.4.4.5.2 Bedrooms/Suites Only.
+- 7.4.4.5.1.2 Note that any space that is credited as being protected by automatic sprinklers and abuts a hazardous area judged deficient in accordance with 7.4.4.2 shall not be permitted to be considered as sprinkler protected unless the hazardous area also is sprinkler protected. - 7.4.4.5.2 Bedrooms/Suites Only.
 All bedrooms/suites have sprinkler protection. - 7.4.4.5.3 Corridors and Common Spaces.
 Sprinkler protection covers all of the corridors and public spaces that separate, directly expose, or are in the egress path from the bedrooms/suites (except fire resistance-rated, enclosed, noncombustible stairwells).
 Sprinklers shall be installed along the corridor ceiling, and, in addition, one sprinkler shall be installed opposite the center of and inside of any bedroom door opening onto the corridor. - 7.4.4.5.4 Bedrooms/Suites, Corridors, and Common Spaces.
 Sprinkler protection meets the combined requirements for 7.4.4.5.2 and 7.4.4.5.3 and is equipped with an automatic alarm initiating device that activates the building manual fire alarm system or an alternate evacuation alarm. - 7.4.4.5.5 Total Building.
 The building is totally sprinkler protected and is equipped with an automatic alarm initiating device that activates the building manual fire alarm system or an alternate evacuation alarm. - 7.4.4.6 Separation of Sleeping Rooms from Exit Access.
-Separation of sleeping rooms from exit access is based on the wall partitions that make up the separation and the protection of the openings in those partitions.

-- 7.4.4.6.1 The charge for "None or Incomplete" (Safety Parameter 6 in Worksheet 7.5.2) is assessed in any case where the separation of sleeping rooms from exit access is insufficient to meet any of the other classifications in this parameter. - 7.4.4.6.2 Criteria for "Expectation of Door Closing." - (A) Expectation Not High.
-This credit is given if the requirements for "expectation high" are not met. - (B) Expectation High.
+Separation of sleeping rooms from exit access is based on the wall partitions that make up the separation and the protection of the openings in those partitions. - 7.4.4.6.1 The charge for "None or Incomplete" (Safety Parameter 6 in Worksheet 7.5.2) is assessed in any case where the separation of sleeping rooms from exit access is insufficient to meet any of the other classifications in this parameter. - 7.4.4.6.2 Criteria for "Expectation of Door Closing." - 7.4.4.6.2.1 Expectation- Not High.
+This credit is given if the requirements for "expectation- high" are not met. - 7.4.4.6.2.2 Expectation- High.
 High expectation of a door closing (or being closed at time of fire) shall be considered to be met if the requirements of 32.3.3.6.5 and 33.3.3.6.6 (NFPA 101) are met. - 7.4.4.6.3 Smoke Resisting.
 Sleeping rooms are separated from corridors or other common spaces by walls, partitions, or other constructions that resist the passage of smoke.
 There are no louvers, transfer grilles, operable transoms, or other air passages penetrating the wall except properly installed heating and utility installations.
 Doors, in walls or partitions that separate sleeping rooms from corridors or other common spaces, resist the passage of smoke and are provided with latches, door closers, or other mechanisms suitable for keeping the doors tightly closed.
 Vision panels shall be permitted to be installed in doors or partitions without respect to glass type or size. - 7.4.4.6.4 Half-Hour.
 The credit is given if the requirements of 32.3.3.6.3 through 32.3.3.6.6 and 33.3.3.6.3 through 33.3.3.6.6 (NFPA 101) are met. - 7.4.4.6.5 1-Hour Walls, 20-Minute Doors.
 Sleeping rooms are separated from corridors or other common spaces by walls or partitions and doors meeting the requirements of 7.4.4.6.4, and the walls and partitions have at least a 1-hour fire resistance rating.